March 2025

 MARKET COMMENTARY

-Daily and weekly moving average technical indicators of ATI prices indicated very strong buying market conditions during the month.
+Daily and weekly moving average technical indicators of ATI prices indicated neutral and selling market conditions during the month.
 Technical oscillators indicated weak to neutral market conditions last month.
-Using historical volatility, the price from the prior month’s close could range between $4,038 and $4,871 ($833) in the next 32 days.
-Investors or traders could consider weekly support ($4,126to $4,287) or monthly resistance ($4,725 to $5,156) areas when planning their entries or exits based on their trading strategies.
+Using historical volatility, the price from the prior month’s close could range between $3,886 and $4,617 ($731) in the next 31 days.
+Investors or traders could consider weekly support ($4,126 to $4,287) or weekly resistance ($4,503 to $4,592) areas when planning their entries or exits based on their trading strategies.

 Index Composition: 31.9% Taiwan, 26.9% Japan, 26.5% China, 14.2% South Korea, 0.5% Australia